mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 When a program is compiled, functions become labels—strings associated with positions in machine code.
-To call a function, its arguments must be put in appropriate places in memory, stack, and registers.
-Execution flow then jumps to the address where the function begins.
-After executing the function body it is necessary to restore the state of the stack and registers, so they look just like before calling the function.
+To call a function, its arguments must be put in the appropriate places in memory, on the stack, and in registers.
+The execution flow then jumps to the address where the function begins.
+After executing the function body, it is necessary to restore the state of the stack and registers so that they look just like they did before the call.
 We also need to jump back to continue executing the program.
 All these manipulations are not free.
-For a short function they may actually take longer than execution of the function body itself.
+For a short function they may actually take longer than executing the function body itself.

 The idea of inlining is simple: insert the function body directly where we would otherwise have a function call.
-The functions that are inlined tend to be short, so duplication of code is minimal.
+The functions that are inlined tend to be short, so code duplication is minimal.
 At the same time we may get a considerable performance boost.
 Inlining is perhaps the simplest and yet a very efficient way to improve performance in certain cases.
-Furthermore, we will see shortly that inlining in GHC is not just about eliminating calls themselves, it's also a way to let other optimizations be applied.
+Furthermore, we will see shortly that inlining in GHC is not just about eliminating the calls themselves; it's also a way to enable other optimizations.

 #### How GHC does inlining by itself

-When GHC decides whether to inline a particular function or not, it looks at its size and assigns some sort of weight to that function in a given context.
-The decision whether to inline a function or not is made on a per-call basis and a given function may be inlined in one place and called in another.
+When GHC decides whether to inline a particular function, it looks at its size and assigns some sort of weight to that function in a given context.
+The decision is made on a per-call basis, and a given function may be inlined in one place and called in another.
 We won't go into the details of how a function's weight (or cost) is calculated, but it should make sense that the lighter the function, the keener the compiler is to inline it.

-It is worth noticing that GHC is careful about avoiding excessive code bloat and it does not inline blindly.
-When deciding whether to inline, GHC considers the following:
+It is worth noting that GHC is careful to avoid excessive code bloat and does not inline blindly.
+When deciding whether to inline, GHC considers the
+following:

 * **Does it make sense to inline at a particular call site?** Consider this
   example: